-Source: National Association of Realtors, "Case Studies on Repurposing Hotels/Motels into Multifamily Housing" the IREM blog.

-"As long as retail tenants are willing to change and adapt to the new buying habits of Americans, the right retail will not die.

-People want to have a shopping experience."

--Mindy Gronbeck, CPM, IREM

-To read more of Mindy's insights, visit
+Source: National Association of Realtors, "Case Studies on Repurposing Hotels/Motels into Multifamily Housing" "As long as retail tenants are willing to change and adapt to the new buying habits of Americans, the right retail will not die.
+People want to have a shopping experience." -Mindy Gronbeck, CPM, IREM senior vice president more of Mindy's insights, visit the IREM blog.

-Sublease slowdown

-Compared to 2020, sublease space is entering the office market this year at a much slower rate, according to a new report from Cushman & Wakefield.
+Sublease slowdown Compared to 2020, sublease space is entering the office market this year at a much slower rate, according to a new report from Cushman & Wakefield.
 About 11.7 million square feet of vacant sublease space was listed in the first quarter of this year.
-This was a decrease from the 16.4 million square feet of subleasable space added in the fourth quarter of 2020, and an even steeper decrease from the 19.4 million square feet in the third quarter. $Source: Globe St. com, ''The \ rate of sublease \ space \ entering \ the \ market \ is \ slowing."$ Retaining talent Because of the demands of the property management profession, the field is no stranger to employee turnover.
-According to figures from the National Apartment Association, the

-- Identify what motivates them.
+This was a decrease from the 16.4 million square feet of subleasable space added in the fourth quarter of 2020, and an even steeper decrease from the 19.4 million square feet in the third quarter.
+Source: GlobeSt.com, "The rate of sublease space entering the market is slowing."
+Retaining talent Because of the demands of the property management profession, the field is no stranger to employee turnover.
+According to figures from the National Apartment Association, the annual turnover rate of multifamily employees stands at 33%, higher than the average national rate of 22% across all industries.
+For employers, turnover can be stressful, time consuming, and expensive.
+AppFolio interviewed various real estate experts about how to make employees happy and retain your best talent. - Identify what motivates them.
 Beyond salary and benefits, get to know your employees individually to see what makes them feel valued and seen, such as praising them publicly or giving them a few extra hours off work for priorities in their personal life. - Be a mentor.
 Take time to get to know about each of your employees' career goals, and see what guidance they need from you. - Adapt to changing expectations.
 Learn more about generational differences.
 Millennials and Gen Z employees may value different things than Gen Xers. - Let them be heard.
 Prioritize open and effective communication so that issues are caught early and motivation remains high. - Prevent burnout.
 Property managers have a never-ending to-do list.
 Invest in these employees by offering professional development to help them meet the needs of the day-to-day in an effective and healthy way.
 Source: AppFolio, "Five ways to boost employee retention in property management" Securing leases In real estate, few topics are more top-of-mind than lease securitization.
 For expert advice, IREM's "From the Front Lines" podcast team talked with Marissa Limsiaco, co-founder and president of financial services company Otso.
 The episode covers issues like risk and reward in the post-COVID-19 world, how landlords can mitigate the risks, and maintaining existing tenancies.

 "Real estate is pretty simple, right?
 It's filling up that space, and what are you doing to fill up that space?
 Sometimes I think you get lost in the Excel sheet and, at the end of the day, you forget that the most important thing is having that tenant occupy that space," Limsiaco says during the episode.
-Listen to the whole interview at irem.org/learning/from-the-from-the-front-lines.
+Listen to the whole interview at irem.org/ learning/ from-thefront-lines.
 Strength of the dollar While some retail chains continue to struggle, discount stores in the U.S. are thriving.
 Nearly half of the 3,597 large retail chain store openings announced this year are for Dollar General, Dollar Tree, and Family Dollar stores, the latest figures from Coresight Research show.
 Source: CNN, "Nearly 1 in 3 new stores opening in the US is a Dollar General."